What is cystic fibrosis?

 How is it treated?

-Experts have not yet found a cure for cystic fibrosis, but new and improved treatments help people who have cystic fibrosis live longer.
 The types of treatment your child receives depends on what kinds of health problems the cystic fibrosis is causing and how your child's body responds to different types of treatment.
-Most people combine medicines, home treatment methods (including respiratory and nutritional therapies), and other specialized care to manage the disease.
+Doctors usually recommend a combination of medicines, home treatment methods (including respiratory and nutritional therapies), and other specialized care to manage the disease.